Matdu/Windows-Development-Bootstrapper/README.md

 An executable to setup my Windows development environment.

+# WARNING
+- THIS PROJECT NEEDS AN URGENT UPDATE!!!!!
+- THINGS MAY/MAY NOT WORK PROPERLY!!!!

 ## Installation

 Clone this project to your machine or simply click [here](https://github.com/Matdu/Windows-Development-Bootstrapper/archive/master.zip) to download it.